July 27, 2015

 What's next for the Virtual Museum?
 Dechant says that she would like to work on an exhibit comparing items used in the dental school's early years with modern instruments used by Pacific Dugoni students today.
 She thinks viewers would be particularly interested in seeing the materials and methods students once used and learned - like the gold foil technique and casting taught at the dental school up until 1980.

 The A.W.
 Ward Museum of Dentistry was founded in 1974 in honor of one of the school's early graduates and a pioneer of surgical periodontics, Abraham Wesley Ward, P&S Class of 1902.
 Since its inception, the collection has grown from in-kind donations, made primarily by alums.
 Most of the artifacts date from the mid-1800s to mid-1900s.
 Donated items are catalogued, with description and donor information maintained in an EmbARK database.

-The school's Institute of Dental History and Craniofacial Study maintains four collections, the Ward Museum being one, to support the preservation and study of dental history, craniofacial biology and evolution.
+The school's Center for Dental History and Craniofacial Study maintains four collections, the Ward Museum being one, to support the preservation and study of dental history, craniofacial biology and evolution.
 More information about the collections is available on the school's website.

 Students, researchers and dental professionals interested in studying the collections may contact Dr. Dorothy Dechant, museum curator, at 415.929.6627 or email@example.com.